JawadSarfraz/multilingual-abstracts-nlp/README_Subject_Prediction.md

 # Subject Prediction from Academic Abstracts

-This project implements a multi-label classification system to predict academic subjects from paper abstracts.
-It handles both English and German text using transformer-based models.
+This project implements a multilingual multi-label text classification system to predict academic subjects from paper abstracts using transformer-based models.

 ## Project Structure